Top American cyclist Magnus White, 17, dies after being hit by a car

 A member of USA Cycling's junior men's national team, White won the 2021 USA Cyclocross Junior Men's National Championship.
 He represented the U.S. in his first cyclocross world championship last year in Fayetteville, Ark., and competed in his second earlier this year in the Netherlands.
 (USA Cycling describes cyclocross as a combination of "road cycling, mountain biking and steeplechase.")

-He is survived by his parents Jill and Michael, and his brother Eero.
+In addition to his parents, White is survived by his brother Eero.
 A family friend has set up a GoFundMe to support the family, USA Cycling confirms.

 "Magnus was taken from us while doing what he loved most, riding his bike," writes Christine Lipson, the fundraiser's organizer.